Eating and drinking in Greece

 Kafenía, cafeterias and coffee

-The kafenío (plural kafenía) is the traditional Greek coffee-house.
+The kafenío (plural kafenía) is the traditional Greek coffee house.
 Although its main business is “Greek” (Middle Eastern) coffee – prepared unsweetened (skétos or pikrós), medium (métrios) or sweet (glykós) – it also serves instant coffee, ouzo, brandy, beer, sage-based tea known as tsáï vounoú, soft drinks and juices.
 Some kafenía close at siesta time, but many remain open from early in the morning until late at night.
 The chief summer socializing time for a pre-prandial ouzo is 6–8pm, immediately after the afternoon nap.

 Cafeterias are the province of fancier varieties of coffee and kafés frappé, iced instant coffee with sugar and (optionally) condensed milk – uniquely Greek despite its French name.
 Like Greek coffee, it is always accompanied by a glass of water.
-Freddoccino is a newer, cappuccino-based alternative to the traditional cold frappé.
+Freddoccino is a cappuccino-based alternative to the traditional cold frappé.
 “Nes”(café) is the generic term for all instant coffee, regardless of brand.
 Thankfully, almost all cafeterias now offer a range of foreign-style coffees – filter, dubbed fíltros or gallikós (French); cappuccino; and espresso – at overseas prices.
 Alcohol is also served and many establishments morph into lively bars late at night.

 Sweets and desserts

 The zaharoplastío, a cross between café and patisserie, serves coffee, a limited range of alcohol, yoghurt with honey and sticky cakes.
 The better establishments offer an amazing variety of pastries, cream-and-chocolate confections, honey-soaked Greco–Turkish sweets like baklavás, kataïfi (honey-drenched “shredded wheat”), loukoumádhes (deep-fried batter puffs dusted with cinnamon and dipped in syrup), galaktoboúreko (custard pie) and so on.
-For more dairy-based products, seek out a galaktopolío, where you’ll often find ryzógalo (rice pudding), kréma (custard) and locally made yiaoúrti (yoghurt).
+For more dairy-based products, seek out a galaktopolío, where you’ll often find rizógalo (rice pudding), kréma (custard) and locally made yiaoúrti (yoghurt).
 Both zaharoplastía and galaktopolía are more family-oriented places than a kafenío.
-Traditional specialities include “spoon sweets” or glyká koutalioú (syrupy preserves of quince, grape, fig, citrus fruit or cherry) .
+Traditional specialities include “spoon sweets” or glyká koutalioú (syrupy preserves of quince, grape, fig, citrus fruit or cherry).

 Ice cream, sold principally at the parlours which have swept across Greece (Dhodhoni is the posh home-grown competition to Haägen-Dazs), can be very good and almost indistinguishable from Italian prototypes.
-A scoop (baláki) costs €1.20–1.50; you’ll be asked if you want it in a cup (kypelláki) or a cone (konáki), and whether you want toppings like santiyí (whipped cream) or nuts.

 Bars, beer and mineral water

-Shots and cocktails are invariably expensive at €5–8, except during well-advertised happy hours: beer in a bar will cost €4–5, up to €12 for imports in trendier parts of Athens.
-Beers are mostly foreign lagers made locally under licence at just a handful of breweries on the central mainland.
+Shots and cocktails are invariably quite expensive, except during well-advertised happy hours.
+Beers, which can vary wildly in price according to how trendy the bar is, are mostly foreign lagers made locally under licence at a handful of breweries on the mainland.
 Local brands include the palatable Fix from Athens, milder Mythos and Veryina from Komotiní.
-Athens also has a microbrewery, Craft: they produce lager in three grades (blonde, “smoked” and black), as well as a red ale, distribution of which is on the rise.
-Genuinely imported German beers, such as Bitburger, Fisher and Warsteiner (plus a few British and Irish ones), are found in Athens and at busier resorts.
+There is, however, a growing number of quality microbreweries: the original is Craft in Athens, who produce lager in three grades (blonde, “smoked” and black), as well as a red ale, and now distribute quite widely.
+Other highly rated but strictly local microbreweries have sprung up on Crete (Réthymno), Corfu, Híos and Santoríni, even producing some nicely hopped IPAs.
+Genuinely imported German beers, such as Bitburger, Fisher and Warsteiner (plus a few British and Irish ones), are found in Athens, Thessaloníki and at busier resorts.

 Ready to travel and discover